Multivariate Multicycle Codes for Complete Single-Shot Decoding: Koszul Complex Formalism for Quantum Codes

 Koszul complexes can be defined in a few different ways.
 A definition (shown below) in terms of tensor products makes it easy to restate previous code constructions in terms of Koszul complexes.
 Another equivalent definition, in terms of exterior algebra, makes the derivation of boundary maps more explicit.
 Here we present both definitions and use the exterior algebra approach to restate the codes from Sec.~\ref{sec:previous_constructions} in new, simpler, more general terms, making them also much easier to construct through modern computer algebra systems like OSCAR~\cite{OSCAR,OSCAR-book}.

-Let $R$ be a commutative Noetherian ring with identity, and let $\underline{x} = (x_1,\dots,x_n)$ be a finite sequence of elements of $R$.
+Let $R$ be a commutative Noetherian ring with identity, and let \editcolor{$\underline{x} = (x_1,\dots,x_t)$} be a finite sequence of elements of $R$.
 The associated Koszul complex is a standard $R$-complex admitting several equivalent constructions~\cite{atiyah2018introduction, bruns1998cohen, eisenbud2013commutative, sather2009homological, stacks-project}.
-We recall the tensor product and exterior algebra descriptions, which will be used interchangeably.
+We recall the tensor product and exterior algebra descriptions, which will be used interchangeably. \begin{definition}[Tensor product construction~\cite{sather2009homological}] For $x\in R$, let